veysiertekin/jbarcode/README.md

 ## How it distinguish keyboard input from humans?

 It uses a computer algorithm used in CPUs - [Branch Prediction](https://en.wikipedia.org/wiki/Branch_predictor).
-If input is a different source (branch), it activates another functionality.
+If input is a different source (branch) by tracking  changes, it activates another functionality.